huangshk/WiMANS/README.md

 }
 ```

 **(Optional)** We use `benchmark/wifi_csi/preprocess.py` to calculate the amplitude of raw WiFi CSI. `--dir_mat` defines the input directory of raw WiFi CSI. `--dir_amp` defines the output directory of CSI amplitude.
-The following code uses the raw WiFi CSI in `dataset/wifi_csi/mat` to calculate the amplitude and save the amplitude files to `dataset/wifi_csi/amp`.
+The following code uses the raw WiFi CSI in `dataset/wifi_csi/mat` to calculate the amplitude and saves the amplitude files to `dataset/wifi_csi/amp`.

 ```sh
 python benchmark/wifi_csi/preprocess.py --dir_mat="dataset/wifi_csi/mat" --dir_amp="dataset/wifi_csi/amp"